ISM6562-Big-Data/TEAM_DATA_MINERS/Final-Project-Implementing-schema-using-HIVE/Final Project-Implementing-schema-using-HIVE.md

 ## Section: I Introduction
 **Introduction to Apache Hive**

-Apache Hive is a robust data warehousing solution built atop the Hadoop ecosystem, originally developed by Facebook (2008).
+Apache Hive is a robust data warehousing solution built atop the Apache Hadoop ecosystem, originally developed by Facebook (2008).
 Hive facilitates easy querying, data summarization, and analysis of vast datasets distributed across a Hadoop Distributed File System.
 HiveQL syntactically is similar to SQL allowing SQL-knowledgeable users to transition into big data roles.
 HiveQL converts the queries into MapReduce jobs, making it ideal for querying data in distributed environment.

 **Overview of Apache Hive**